 We started dating shortly thereafter, were engaged by second year of medical school, married during third year, and found ourselves couples matching our fourth year.

-We both managed to match at our No. 1 residency choices in 2016.
+We did the NRMP match and both managed to match at our No. 1 residency choices in 2016.
 If you’re planning to couples match, here are our tips for you.

 6 tips for success in the couples match